Emily St. John Mandel: Station Eleven

 Mandel's fourth novel, Station Eleven (2014), is a post-apocalyptic novel set in the near future in a world ravaged by the effects of a virus and follows a troupe of Shakespearean actors who travel from town to town around the Great Lakes region.
 It was nominated for the National Book Award, the PEN/Faulkner Award for Fiction and the Baileys Women's Prize for Fiction, and won the Arthur C. Clarke Award and the Toronto Book Award.
 A film adaptation of the novel was developed by producer Scott Steindorff.
 The resulting ten-episode limited mini-series on HBO Max, Station Eleven, premiered on December 16, 2021.

-Station Eleven was selected for the 2023 edition of Canada Reads, where it was championed by Michael Greyeyes.

-Station Eleven was named one of the top books of the century according to the NYTimes.
+Station Eleven was selected for the 2023 edition of Canada Reads, where it was championed by actor Michael Greyeyes.
+It was listed by The New York Times as one of the "100 Best Books of the 21st Century" in 2024.

 The Glass Hotel

 Her fifth novel, a mystery thriller titled The Glass Hotel, was shortlisted for the Giller Prize in 2020 and was recommended by Barack Obama when he released a list of his favourite books from 2020.
 In August 2019, NBCUniversal International Studios acquired the rights to The Glass Hotel for a television series adaptation, with producer Lark Productions.
 Mandel is writing the screenplay.